salesforce/lwc/docs/proposals/0106-engine-plugins.md

 register('wire', { ... });
 ```

 If an element does not have `locator` data on its context, the locator protocol is never invoked.
-Likewisem if no `wire` data is defined on context, the protocol will not be invoked.
+Likewise, if no `wire` data is defined on context, the protocol will not be invoked.
 This will simplify plugin code that has to do manual checks today.

 ## Examples